 From here, you can download all your Substack data to your computer.

 Your newsletter email subscribers list is in CSV format, which allows you to easily import subscribers into other email services.
-However, most email services require users to opt in again, and many users may not re-subscribe.
+However, it’s worth noting that most email services will require your subscribers to confirm their subscription again, and some users might not choose to re-subscribe.

-For the post data, you can use the Substack importer for WordPress to import the data into a WordPress blog or website.
+For the post data, you can use the Substack importer to import the data into a WordPress blog or website.

 WordPress Data Portability

 WordPress allows you to export all your data using the built-in export tools.
-This includes all your posts, pages, comments, users, etc.
+This includes all your posts, pages, comments, users, and other website content.

 Simply go to the Tools » Export page to download your export file.

 Your newsletter subscriber data is safely stored with your third-party email service provider.
-Almost all reliable email companies let you easily export your email list, which you can use elsewhere.
+The good news is that almost all reputable email marketing companies make it easy for you to export your email list, which you can then use with another service if needed.

 Once again, if you import your email list into a new email service, they may require users to opt in again.